mikahpinegar/aws-demo-app/README.md

 # aws-demo-app
-This app will be used to demo skills with React/Next.js and Node.js and AWS resources like Lambdas, EC2, and Dynamo DB
+This app will be used to demo skills with React/Next.js front end with Node.js + AWS backend with resources like Lambdas, EC2, and Dynamo DB

 # Architecture
 1. A React app built with Next.js hosted on an EC2 instance with PM2 + nginx
 2. A Node.js + Lambda backend
+3. An API gateway to handle routing API calls to Lambdas
-3. Most likely a DynamoDB database for simplicity
+4. Most likely a DynamoDB database for simplicity
-4. Resources will be managed using Cloudformation or Terraform
+5. Resources will be managed using Cloudformation
-5. CI/CD will be setup if I have time
+6. CI/CD will be setup if I have time (I did not)

 # Table structure